Python API tutorial#

 Query specific columns#

 To query the annotations table for specific columns or filter by specific criteria, use query_index().
-The function could be called without any argument to yield a pandas dataframe of system_id and entry_pdb_id.
-However, the function could be called by passing columns argument, which is a list of column names.
+The function could be called without any argument to yield a pandas dataframe of system_id, entry_pdb_id, and split, and by default only loads systems present in the train and val splits.

 from plinder.core.scores import query_index